dmamujee/Decrypter/README.md

 Decypter.py
 ===========

-A program that will encrypt a message and allow the user to decrypt it
+A program that will encrypt a message and allow the user to decrypt it.

+This program was developed in Python